abulka/pynsource/pynsource/trunk/Readme.txt

 Installation

- - If you have the standlone exe deployment, unzip anywhere and run pynsourcegui.exe
+ - If you have the standlone exe deployment, unzip anywhere and run pynsourcegui.exe or pynsource.exe
- - If you have the source code deployment, unzip anywhere and run pynsource.py or pynsourcegui.py
+ - If you have the source code deployment, unzip anywhere and run pynsourcegui.py or pynsource.py
  - If you have the source code deployment distutil exe, your source code will be installed into
    \PythonXX\Lib\site-packages\pynsource\ so adjust your python command lines to refer to that location.